microsoft/vscode-docs/docs/supporting/faq.md

 6. Save the file via `CTRL+S` and exit Notepad.
 Collection of usage data should now be disabled.

 ### OS X / Linux
+> **TIP:** For Mac, editing `product.json` may prevent you from opening VS Code for the first time depending on your security settings.
+A workaround is to open VS Code at least once before editing the file.

 1. Close VS Code.
 2. Open the terminal
 3. For:
 	- Mac Type `cd <PATH-TO-VSCode>/Visual\ Studio\ Code.app/Contents/Resources/app`
 	- Linux Type `cd <PATH-TO-VSCode>/Resources/app`
-5. Type `vi product.json`
+4. Type `vi product.json`
-6. Replace `enableTelemetry=true` with `enableTelemetry=false`
+5. Replace `enableTelemetry=true` with `enableTelemetry=false`
-7. Save the file via `Esc ZZ`.
+6. Save the file via `Esc ZZ`.
 Collection of usage data should now be disabled.